Rules are subject to change at any time | Last Updated : 28/05/2020

 - 1.6 Combat Logging - Logging off at any point during an active roleplay situation or firefight is considered combat logging.
 If your game crashes you need to contact an admin straight away.

-- 1.9 Side Chat - You must never threaten or conduct disputes in text chat or in-game voice chat.
+- 1.8 Side Chat - You must never threaten or conduct disputes in text chat or in-game voice chat.
 You may politely ask another player to join you on TeamSpeak to resolve a problem.
 All disputes should be taken outside of the game.
-If you need to speak to someone about a dispute, you must send them a private message by sending them an in-game text message or contacting them on TeamSpeak.
-Sending messages such as "I am reporting you" is unacceptable.
+If you need to speak to someone about a dispute, you may dispute the player by using the Home key, furthermore the person(s) disputed should come to TeamSpeak to resolve the dispute.

-- 1.10 Prison - You must never fly into the prison in an attempt to break someone out.
+- 1.9 Prison - You must never fly into the prison in an attempt to break someone out.
+Your helicopter will automatically be deleted if you attempt to land in the prison grounds.

-1.12 Active Gunfight - If you get shot whilst holding a firearm or driving around in an active gunfight it's not classed as RDM, although if you were not involved (You must be able to prove you were not involved) you must be compensated after the situation.
-If compenstation is not issued the person will be inbreach of the RDM rule.
+1.10 Active Gunfight - If you shoot someone who holds a firearm or drives around in an active gunfight, it's not classed as RDM as long as the person you shoot can be confused with the person/group you have initiation on.
+If you get shot in an active gunfight and you were not involved (You must be able to prove you were not involved), you must be compensated after the situation.
+If compensation is not issued then the person will be in breach of the RDM rule.

-- Placing your weapon on your back/in your clothing during an active gunfight in an attempt to abuse this rule will result in a ban for power gaming.
+- Concealing your weapon or changing/dropping your uniform during an active gunfight in an attempt to abuse this rule, will result in a ban for power gaming.

 2.1 Breaking Roleplay - You may not break roleplay through voice-chat in any way, you must always stay in character when speaking in-game.
 You should see the situation through.